-The PhD Certificate program features and requires the AMCS 645 Graduate Core Course, offered every other fall; two Multi-Disciplinary (MD) courses, which foreground explicit conversation between field-specific discourses and are often team-taught; and two Extra-Disciplinary (ED) courses, which are methodologically substantive courses outside the student's home department.
+The PhD Certificate program features and requires the AMCS 645 Graduate Core Course, offered every other year; two Multi-Disciplinary (MD) courses, which foreground explicit conversation between field-specific discourses; and two Extra-Disciplinary (ED) courses, which are methodologically substantive courses outside the student's home department.

-The PhD Certificate program also gives students the opportunity to participate in Professionalization Projects, which are AMCS-mentored and funded projects in which students interact with scholars in their fields outside Washington University (for example, an on-campus symposium in which outside scholars participate or a panel at the annual meeting of a major scholarly professional association), as well as AMCS teaching assistantships and AMCS teaching (where appropriate and with the approval of the AMCS Director of Graduate Studies, the dissertation adviser, the home department Director of Graduate Studies, and, in the case of the AMCS teaching assistantship, the course instructor).
+The PhD Certificate program also gives students the opportunity to participate in Professionalization Projects, which are AMCS-mentored and funded projects in which students interact with scholars in their fields outside Washington University (for example, an on-campus symposium in which outside scholars participate or a panel at the annual meeting of a major scholarly professional association), as well as AMCS mentored teaching experiences and AMCS teaching (where appropriate and with the approval of the AMCS director of graduate studies, the dissertation adviser, the home department director of graduate studies, and, in the case of the AMCS mentored teaching experience, the course instructor).